Operational Auditing: A Risk and

 New Tools for Operational Auditing

-- Results of a major IIA research project, Control Model Implementation: Best Practices
+- Results of two IIA research projects, Control Model Implementation: Best Practices and Best Practices: Evaluating the Corporate Culture

 A Better Audit Process